simarthethi/asic_project_automatic_door_controller/README.md

 Below are the stages and the respective tools that are called by openlane for the functionalities as described:

-- Synthesis Generating gate-level netlist (yosys).
+- Synthesis: Generating gate-level netlist (yosys).
 Performing cell mapping (abc).
 Performing pre-layout STA (OpenSTA).

-- Floorplanning Defining the core area for the macro as well as the cell sites and the tracks (init_fp).
+- Floorplanning : Defining the core area for the macro as well as the cell sites and the tracks (init_fp).
 Placing the macro input and output ports (ioplacer).
 Generating the power distribution network (pdn).

-- Placement Performing global placement (RePLace).
+- Placement : Performing global placement (RePLace).
 Perfroming detailed placement to legalize the globally placed components (OpenDP).

-- Clock Tree Synthesis (CTS) Synthesizing the clock tree (TritonCTS).
+- Clock Tree Synthesis (CTS) : Synthesizing the clock tree (TritonCTS).

-- Routing Performing global routing to generate a guide file for the detailed router (FastRoute).
+- Routing : Performing global routing to generate a guide file for the detailed router (FastRoute).
 Performing detailed routing (TritonRoute)

-- GDSII Generation Streaming out the final GDSII layout file from the routed def (Magic).
+- GDSII : Generation Streaming out the final GDSII layout file from the routed def (Magic).

-**OPENLANE
+**OPENLANE**

 OpenLane is an automated RTL to GDSII flow based on several components including OpenROAD, Yosys, Magic, Netgen, CVC, SPEF-Extractor, CU-GR, Klayout and a number of custom scripts for design exploration and optimization.
 The flow performs full ASIC implementation steps from RTL all the way down to GDSII.